LytexWZ/azureminesGUI/README.md

       Waits for Ambrosia to spawn, then it teleports your character to automine it

-This GUI will not recieve more updates because the game won't update anymore, the roblox anticheat killed scripting and there are no more reasons for it to exist, if you encounter any bug feel free to open a commit or just open an issue and I will try to fix it.
+This GUI will recieve more updates because the game will update soon, the roblox anticheat has a bypass and scripting is back!

-{Supported by: ~~SYNAPSE~~, ~~KRNL~~, VEGA X, ARCEUS X, FLUXUS} {Both executors are dead}
+{Supported by: KRNL, AWP, Velocity, Vega X, Codex, and more!